nham/wabbo_old_old/blov/20130505-cauchy_schwarz_infinite_series.md

 # My struggle with the infinite series version of the Cauchy-Schwarz inequality in $\mathbb{R}$, or why you should not half-ass learning analysis

+*The background needed is some very light real analysis: convergent sequences, one direction of the monotone convergence theorem, infinite series and the Cauchy criterion for infinite series.*

 In Steele's *The Cauchy-Schwarz Master Class*, after proving the basic Cauchy-Schwarz inequality for vectors in $\mathbb{R}^n$, he proves an analog version for infinite series.
 Step 1 is to establish

 **Lemma:** If $\sum_{1}^{\infty} a_k^2$ and $\sum_{1}^{\infty} b_k^2$ both converge for sequences $(a_k)$ and $(b_k)$ then $\sum_{1}^\infty |a_k b_k|$ does too.